 It is notably quite challenging to save up for a deposit for many people and thus be a barrier to entering the property market.
 When customers get in touch, we often find that we receive many questions about deposits.
 Below we have answered some of them for you.

 The more deposit you put down, the lower the lender’s interest rate might be able to offer you.
 Because, in the lender’s eyes, you pose less of a risk if they lend to you.
 So the bigger your deposit, the less expensive band you receive.
 An example of this is if you put down a 5% deposit, you’ll get offered a 95% band.

 Under the right circumstances, it can be possible, though it’s limited.
-The lender will see the monthly payment as an additional credit commitment and therefore grant you a smaller mortgage, rather than the bigger one you might have received had you not taken out a loan.
+The lender will see the monthly payment as an additional credit commitment and grant you a smaller mortgage, rather than the bigger one you might have received had you not taken out a loan.
 Lenders do not look too kindly on this.

 Let’s say you have sold a car.
-Then the amount you have sold it for needs to match the receipt you provide and the amount that is shown in your bank account.
+Then the amount you have sold it for needs to match the receipt you provide and the amount shown in your bank account.
 Depositing large amounts of cash can delay the application as the audit trail can be difficult for the lender to navigate.
 The longer the funds have been in your account, the easier it may all be.

 If you are selling a property, then the Memorandum of Sale provided by the estate agent is your proof of funds.

 No, not always.
 If it is a genuine discounted purchase (say the house is worth £100,000 and you have been offered it for £90,000), then some lenders will accept the discount as your deposit.
-This can be very helpful if you have the Right to Buy from the local authority or other social landlord.
+This can be very helpful if you have the Right to Buy from the local authority or another social landlord.